dustinpfister/blog_posts/_posts/threejs-getting-started.md

 There is a lot that should be covered first before moving on to three.js, and I do not think I can cover all of it in a single blog post such as this.
 However I will try my best to cover at least some of the most impotent topics that one should know about before getting started with three.js.

-### 1.1 - make sure you are hosting what you are working on via HTTP rather than the file protocol
+### 1.1 - Make sure you are hosting what you are working on via HTTP rather than the file protocol

 One thing that I think should be worth mentioning is that three.js and any additional assets should be hosted via http rather than the [file protocol](/2020/09/21/js-getting-started-file-protocol/).
 In other words it is not a good idea to just copy and past files into a folder and then open up an index html file in a browser by way of ctrl + o.
 It is then a good idea to host what is being worked on via http, even when working on it locally.